wconrad/rabbit_droppings/README.markdown

-This package is a library and programs for saving and loading RabbitMQ messages using disk a disk file.
+This is a Python library and utilities for saving and loading RabbitMQ messages to and from disk.

 This is a work in progress--it's not ready to use yet.
 Check back later.